aave-starknet-project/aave-starknet-bridge/README.md

 The bridge allows users to deposit and withdraw `staticATokens` - wrappers converting balance-increasing [aTokens]( https://docs.aave.com/developers/tokens/atoken) into exchange-rate-increasing staticATokens - on StarkNet and get wrapped tokens `ETHStaticATokens` that allow users to keep enjoying the same rewards as on L1.

-The bridge was also shaped for liquidity providers who are able to assume Ethereum cost of deposit/withdrawal, as they transact amounts big enough.
+The bridge is also shaped for liquidity providers who are able to assume Ethereum cost of deposit/withdrawal, as they transact large amounts.
 They will deposit on Aave Ethereum, bridge the staticATokens to Starknet and make them available for users there to buy and hold, accruing this way yield from L1.

 ## Architecture